thlorenz/appup/README.md

 CLI to launch apps that use an express main server and an optional restif api server.

+Servers are **super stable** with the help of [domains](http://nodejs.org/api/domain.html) and the [cluster module](http://nodejs.org/api/cluster.html).
+This means in practice that **when a request causes an unhandled error a `500` response is sent, the server shut down** **gracefully and a new one spun up**.

+Two servers are spun up originally for each port, so that **while one is restarted, the other one keeps servicing incoming requests**.

 ## Installation

     npm install appup